Stormont at a Crossroads: Only One in Four Believe Power-Sharing Has Improved Their Lives

 Key Developments

 The dysfunction is exacerbating crises across public services.
 The health service is overstretched, roads are deteriorating, and water infrastructure is nearing collapse — a situation that is also impeding new housing construction.
-Against this backdrop, Assembly members voted to increase their own salaries to £67,200 per year from April 2026, a move widely condemned as a reward for political failure.
+Against this backdrop, Assembly members voted to increase their own salaries to £67,200 per year from April 2026, a move widely condemned as a reward for political failure and which generated significant public anger.

 The Social Democratic and Labour Party (SDLP) has put forward reform proposals, including creating joint first minister roles to remove symbolic hierarchy and dropping the single-party veto on executive formation.
-The UK Parliament's Joint Committee on Human Rights was also scheduled to question the Northern Ireland Secretary on Monday over the contentious Northern Ireland Troubles Bill.
+The UK Parliament's Joint Committee on Human Rights was also scheduled to question the Northern Ireland Secretary over the contentious Northern Ireland Troubles Bill, adding another layer of political pressure on the institutions.

 Why It Matters